bentoml/BentoML/docs/source/bentocloud/how-tos/manage-access-token.rst

 .. note::

-   You should see the above command after you create a token.
+   The above command is displayed automatically after you create a token.

 Expected output: